 13. Day Passes

-If you only want to visit Atlantis for a day, you might consider a day pass.
-Day passes can be purchased by the guest of resort’s partners and Bahamian residents/citizens.
-Some local hotels and cruise lines are considered established partners.
+If you only want to visit Atlantis Resort Bahamas for a day, consider buying a day pass.
+Day passes can be purchased by the guests of some local hotels, Bahamian residents/citizens and cruise lines.
 You can’t try to “fake” this either.
 You will need to show proof of residence or show a key to your hotel room or cruise cabin.